Daniel-W-Innes/-SYSC3110-Project/docs/UserManual.md

 	* To change the level, press the "Change Level" button and enter a number level
 	* Keep entering moves until you win the game, or get bored

+5.
+	There is additionally a level design mode.
+To enter it, press "Enter Game Design Mode".
+When in that mode, click on a button piece on the right hand side to view all the valid tiles to place that piece.
+Click on a highlighted tile to place that piece 	there.
+To delete pieces, press the delete button and click on a tile with a piece.
+The hint button is available to check if the level created is solvable.
+Once done, click the "Exit Game Design Mode".
+Upon exit, a prompt to save the game to a file will appear.
+The level can now be played and loaded later for later gameplay.